-Of course my model for this crochet chevron baby blanket was my cat, he just loves everything I crochet and he enjoys sleeping on my crocheted or knitting items.
-Every time I’m taking a brake from crocheting I find him relaxing on my projects.
-In this article you’ll find a few beautiful pictures with my boy taking his beauty sleep and enjoying this gorgeous crochet chevron baby blanket.
+Of course, my model for this crochet chevron baby blanket was my cat, he just loves everything I crochet and he enjoys sleeping on my crocheted or knitting items.
+Every time I’m taking a break from crocheting I find him relaxing on my projects.
+In this article, you’ll find a few beautiful pictures of my boy taking his beauty sleep and enjoying this gorgeous crochet chevron baby blanket.

-The dimension of the crochet chevron baby blanket is 91 cm length X 91 cm width (36 inches X 36 inches), I’ve used cotton from my stash (I bought a large quantity of cotton a few years ago and I’ve lost the label of it and unfortunately I don’t know the brand) and a 3 mm hook.
+The dimension of the crochet chevron baby blanket is 91 cm in length X 91 cm in width (36 inches X 36 inches).
+I’ve used cotton from my stash (I bought a large quantity of cotton a few years ago and I’ve lost the label of it and unfortunately I don’t know the brand) and a 3 mm hook.

 The pattern only uses the double crochet stitch and the single crochet stitch (just for the edge) so is very easy to crochet.
-Is the perfect project if you are a beginner, and the texture is perfect for a baby blanket, not to textured not to airy.
+Is the perfect project if you are a beginner, and the texture is perfect for a baby blanket, not too textured not too airy.

-I love the color (a beautiful mustard, unfortunately the light wasn’t to good and I didn’t succeed to capture the true shade of the color) and I think is perfect for both sex: girl or boy, but you can choose any color you love for your blanket.
+I love the color (beautiful mustard, unfortunately, the light wasn’t too good and I didn’t succeed to capture the true shade of the color) and I think is perfect for both sex: girl or boy, but you can choose any color you love for your blanket.

 You can use this pattern to crochet any kind of blanket, not just a baby blanket, you can crochet a lapghan or a throw blanket just for you or for someone you love.
 To adjust the width of the blanket, you need to start with a longer or shorter chain (keep yarn needs in mind).
 The beginning chain must be a multiple of 12 stitches.
 To make it longer simply crochet for more rows.

 For the crochet chevron baby blanket you will need:

-For this crochet chevron baby blanket I recommend this yarn that I’ve used making this baby blanket for a few times already:
+For this crochet chevron baby blanket I recommend this yarn that I’ve used making this baby blanket a few times already: